alexchartier/sounder/README.txt

     other stuff: a) the code removes a DC offset from the signal,
                  b) A blackman-harris window is applied to filter the signal
                  c) the code optionally removes RFI by "whitening" the signal
+                 d) there is a DSP-related delay in the receiver.
+                    If you get a solid line on zero doppler, try changing the delay in analyze_chirp.py or prc_analyze.py